bakzonehey/create-your-own-adventure/english/wake-up/vigilante/getup/getup.md

-The handcuff is nothing to someone with your skill, you quickly uncuff yourself and sit up.
+The handcuff is nothing to someone with your skill, you quickly uncuff yourself and sat up.

 You instinctively reached for your face, and found your mask was gone.